-- ◆ If your Hero becomes Poisoned, put a Poisoned marker on your Hero Card.
-You can have only one Poisoned marker on your Hero Card at a time. - ◆ If your Hero is Poisoned, he or she takes 1 damage at the beginning of your Hero Phase.
-Take this damage before using any Treasure Cards and before checking to see if you must spend a Healing Surge. - ◆ At the end of your Hero Phase, roll the die.
-If your result is 10 or higher, discard the Poisoned marker.
+- ◆ If an attack or other effect causes your Hero to become Immobilized, put an Immobilized marker on your Hero Card.
+You can have only one Immobilized marker on your Hero Card at a time. - ♦ If your Hero is Immobilized, his or her Speed is reduced to 0-that Hero can't move! - ◆ At the end of your Hero Phase, discard the Immobilized marker.